 Dr. Tony Ha joined Rads, Inc. in 2017 after completing a Vascular & Interventional Radiology Fellowship at New York Presbyterian-Weill Cornell Medical Center and Memorial Sloan Kettering Cancer Center in New York, New York.
 Dr. Ha is Board Certified in Diagnostic Radiology, and is Board Eligible for certification in Vascular & Interventional Radiology.

-Dr. Ha was a Millennium Scholar at the University of California San Diego, graduating Magna Cum Laude with Provost Honors.
+Dr. Ha was a Millenium Scholar at the University of California San Diego, graduating Magna Cum Laude with Provost Honors.
 He earned Bachelors Degrees in Biochemistry and Psychology.
 After completing a year of research at the University of California Davis he returned to UCSD, earning his Medical Degree in 2011.
 His training continued with a Surgical Internship and Radiology Residency at Harbor-UCLA Medical Center, where he served as Chief Radiology Resident in 2014.

 Dr. Brian Sakamoto joined Rads, Inc. in 2017 after completing a Body Imaging Fellowship at Stanford University Medical Center in Palo Alto, CA. He is Board Certified in Diagnostic Radiology.